Rybchynskyi/kottans-frontend/README.md

 ![Alt text](/task_linux_cli/4_module.png?raw=true "4_module")

 ## Task №1:
 I can't imagine how people worked before they created the first visual shell.
 It was terrible.
 And processes were ten times slower.
-Therefore, the burden on a modern programmer is very large (when compared with the past).
+Therefore, the burden on a modern programmer is very large (compared with the past).
-I saw a lot of commands that will make it easier to work with GIT and set up a web server.
+I saw a lot of commands that could make it easier to work with GIT and set up a web server.
 In some cases, Linux commands can be better than macOS commands.
-The "man" command is especially useful, which will help you solve any problem on Linux
+The "man" command is especially useful, which will help you to solve any problems in Linux shell

 ## Task №2:
-I taught backend.
+I studied backend.
 That's why a lot of the basics were not new to me.
 I repeated the messages of the answers and learned a few new ones.
 Headings are overly detailed.
 In general, I think that the article is very difficult for beginners.

 ## Task №3:
 There was a lot of new interesting material here.
 It was especially interesting to learn about hash and cache memory.
 I did not know that it is on proxy servers too.
 I thought that cache memory can exist only in user's PC )